cznewt/architect-api/doc/source/text/app-intro.rst

 ======================

-The aim of this project is to provide unified service modeling, management and visualization platform agnostic of delivery method.
-It creates virtual representations of any software services or physical resources and allows control over their entire life-cycle.
-The name of project comes from Architect program in Matrix movie series:
+The aim of this project is to provide unified service modeling, management and visualization platform agnostic of delivery or orchestration method.
+It creates virtual representations of any software services or physical resources and allows control over crucial steps in their life cycle.
+Both reductionist and holistic approaches are used to descibe target systems.
+The project name comes from Architect program in Matrix movie series:

     In the Matrix the Architect is a highly specialized, humorless program of the machine world as well as the creator of the Matrix.
 As the chief